boyofgreen/web-app-HOL/native-app/README.md

 ##Summary

-In this lab you have learned how to create a simple native app that works on Windows and Windows Phone using Html, JavaScript and WinJS, and how to create a custom WinJS control and integrate it into it.
+In this lab you have learned how to create a simple native app that works on Windows and Windows Phone using Html, JavaScript and WinJS, as well as how to create and integrate a custom WinJS control.